erive92d/ReadME-Gen/README.md

-# Readme Generator
+# Professional ReadMe Generator

 ## Description

 - What was your motivation?
-Improve my knwodlege
+To improve myself as a developer

-- Why did you build this project? to help others
+- Why did you build this project?
+Because I want to help myself and others create a Readme file easily

 - What problem does it solve?
-Building templates
+I had trouble with templating, and creating a table contents for Readme file

 - What did you learn?
-How inqurier works
+I learned how Inquirer work, templating, and more

 ## Table of Contents